 Changes may also be temporary.
 Some detonators may not function when wet, but may function again if allowed to dry out.

-If it can be reliably inferred that devices at a worksite are incapable of detonation, this has significant consequences for the choice of procedures, tools and safety distances that are appropriate to use when clearing the devices.
+If it can be reliably inferred that devices at a worksite are incapable of detonation, this has significant consequences for the choice of procedures, tools and working distances that are appropriate to use when searching for and clearing the devices.
 It may also affect the prioritisation of work in one area over another.

 A study covering how mines age that identifies types of mine and ERW that reliably cease to function after a period of time in a given context is required.
 The same study should identify mines and ERW that frequently become more sensitive and unredictable over a period of time.

-I first raised the need for this study more than ten years ago and the idea was rejected because "the context is so varied that the conditions surrounding the device could not be predicted: also, different batches of a particular mine might use different materials and so have different aging characteristics".
+I first raised the need for this study twenty years ago and the idea was rejected because "the context is so varied that the conditions surrounding the device could not be predicted: also, different batches of a particular mine might use different materials and so have different aging characteristics".
 These comments are true, but do not remove the need for a study in which as many of the relevant variables as possible are recorded.
 The chemicals in some detonators and boosters atrophy quickly, and without a functional initiation system the mine is relatively harmless.
 Other mines and fuzes are manufactured using plastics that UV degrade, so when exposed to prolonged sunlight the device may become more or less sensitive.
-When making a risk assessment in any context the condition of the anticipated devices can be very important to know, and can influence the way that the area is processed.
-For example, it is reported that the Portuguese
+When making a risk assessment in any context the condition of the anticipated hazards can be very important to know, and can influence the way that the area is processed.

 Apparently a study was funded by the U.S. and conducted, but I have not had access to any useful results.
 I hope that it draws from field experience and avoids overlaying safety factors that prevent the conclusions having practical applications in the HMA world.
 If it did reach any genuinely useful conclusions, I think I would have heard of the results.